UT Reads

 UT Reads is a campaign for The University of Texas at Austin to build a learning community through sharing the experience of reading the same book.
 We hope to initiate constructive conversation throughout our community about important and enriching topics.

-UT Reads provided a discussion guide for group discussions among departments and teams.
+UT Reads provides a discussion guide for group discussions among departments and teams.
 If you are interested in forming your own virtual reading group, contact Learning & Development for help setting up a team room within MS Teams.

 The What, Why, and How of Reading Groups